top of page

 Each event so far has featured at least 6 robots and you can expect to see around 20 fights in the 45 minutes allocated to the tournament, including a rumble, which is a single last-bot-standing fight between all robots present.
 The winner of the main tournament receives a gold medal and the winner of the rumble receives a silver medal

-This event is also the UK's only regular sportsman antweight event, which has allowed a completely different metagame of robot designs from the rest of the circuit.
+This event is also the UK's only regular sportsman antweight event, which has allowed a completely different metagame of robot designs from the rest of the circuit to develop.
 Our other USPs are the live commentary, interviews, quick changeovers due to the roofless arena and the live fight soundtracks provided by a drummer.
 In addition, the arena stays in place all night and anyone can approach a roboteer and have a go on their robot any time there isn't an act on stage.

 Check out a summary of results from previous events and videos of all the fights here.